* What pays the bill for the family? That's a darn fine house they live in.

 ** He probably had a bigger scam in mind that required an independently owned convenience store in that location.
 Bear in mind he's in this ForTheLulz and will pass up any opportunity for evil that isn't sufficiently amusing.

 ** But who ever said that Ed II ''didn't'' own that convenience store?

 * Has Uncle Ruckus ever said anything against Tom?

 ** At times, yes.
 But he never goes in full ham on Tom.
 Likely because he is an Oreo.

 ** He admires Tom for somehow managing to marry above his station... as Ruckus sees it.

 * Why does Robert always date women that are young enough to be his daughter or granddaughter?
 I mean, that might be part of the reason why his relationships end badly.
 He could have found a [[GrandmaWhatMassiveHotnessYouHave Helen Mirren or Meryl Streep]] to date.
 Heck, that would probably have made for a good episode.

 ** Because Granddad is shallow, and because productive solutions are not as hilarious as FailureIsTheOnlyOption.

 ** [[DirtyOldMan It's also]] TruthInTelevision.

 * How exactly is the Season 4 story arc resolved?
 I've read somewhere that going by production order, "Early Bird Special" is the true series finale, and somewhere was claimed that Vanessa paid off Robert's debts.
-Although it still seems rather inconclusive; the only thing we know for sure is that Ed Wuncler II's schemes against his debtors have been thwarted.
+Although it still seems rather inconclusive; the only thing we know for sure is that Ed Wuncler II's evil schemes have been thwarted in "Freedomland".
 But that doesn't solve Robert's bankruptcy itself, does it?